- 1 Eugene, Oregon

 Chapel Hill, North Carolina

-Thomas Jefferson founded the University of Virginia in 1819 and his legacy lives on, from the grand 18th-century buildings to the secret societies like Seven and Z. In addition to a surprisingly cool art scene ⎯ check out art collective C'ville Arts ⎯ lively restaurants (we love the rustic-chic C and O ) and the open-air pavilion on the Downtown Mall, one of the country's emerging wine regions is right outside of town, shadowed by the Blue Ridge Mountains.
+Thomas Jefferson founded the University of Virginia in 1819 and his legacy lives on, from the grand 18th-century buildings to the secret societies like Seven and Z. In addition to a surprisingly cool art scene, check out art collective C'ville Arts for lively restaurants (we love the rustic-chic C and O ) and the open-air pavilion on the Downtown Mall—a perfect way to while away time before checking into the Graduate Charlottesville, a stylish, campus-inspired boutique with its own game room, rooftop restaurant, and buzzy café serving La Colombe coffee.
+Did we mention one of the country's emerging wine regions is also right outside of town, shadowed by the Blue Ridge Mountains?